CHRISTMAS IN A SMALL TOWN

 Introducing Country Hybrid Manifestations

 Since I wasn’t happy with attending a local church there, I looked for one in a small town.
 I found one in Belle Glades, Florida, about 25 miles from home.
-Not necessarily the best place for a rural home, it was more of what I was looking for.
+Not necessarily the best place for a rural home because of the transients in the area, it was still more of what I was looking for.

 We knew then that someday living in a small town or rural environment would be a goal we would want to shoot for.
 I guess the feeling you get from country people is different than what you receive elsewhere.
 At least that is what I aspired to then and still believe now.